SimonSiefke/transparent-observables/docs/pages/Concept.md

 There is an assignment operator: `=`.

 There is a 1-way-binding operator: `<-`.
-When the value/variable on the right hand side ist a constant, the 1-way-binding operator is equivalent to the assignment operator.
+When the value/variable/expression on the right hand side is a constant, the 1-way-binding operator is equivalent to the assignment operator.

 One way to achieve 2-way binding, is to use two times 1-way binding